CSA-FEDERATE/Proposed-BuildingBlocks/BB-EST/Testing/BB_Central_Data_Service_Playground.md

 ## Description
 <!-- General Description of the BB -->
-Neutral playground to investigate the internals of data services
+The Central Data Service Playground (CDSP) is a neutral, open playground for data services both within and outside the vehicle in the context of data-centric architectures.
+It enables investigation into the internals of these services and how they can be combined.
+Furthermore, the playground provides a means to publish and collaborate on such work in the open.

 ## Rationale
 <!-- Explanation why we need the BB; what problem want to be solved -->